okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/password-hook/index.md

 The Password Import Inline Hook enables migration of users from another data store in a case where you wish the users to retain their current passwords.
 It is meant to be used in conjunction with the [Create User with Password Import Inline Hook](/docs/reference/api/users#create-user-with-password-import-inline-hook) flow that is provided by the Users API.

 The Password Import Inline Hook is triggered when the end user tries to sign in to Okta for the first time.
 Okta sends your external service the password that the user supplied.
 Your external service then needs to send a response to Okta indicating whether the password supplied by the end user is valid or not.
+3

-If the password is valid, Okta can authenticate the user independently from then on.
+If the password is valid, Okta can usually authenticate the user independently from then on, but see [Password Inline Hook and Okta Service Mode](#) and [Removal of Password from Existing User Store](#) below.

 ## Objects in the Request from Okta